-Sample buckets contain data that is ready to be experimented with.
+Sample buckets contain scopes, collections, and documents that are ready to be experimented with.

 From the Settings screen, select the Sample Buckets tab.
 The Sample Buckets screen now appears, as follows: